brandur/sorg/content/articles/ruby-memory.md

 pages that are likely to be stable for a long time.
 Forked workers can share memory with their parent for longer.

 {{Figure "A fragmented heap before and after GC compaction."
-(ImgSrcAndAlt "/assets/images/ruby-memory/compaction.svg" "A fragmented heap before and after GC compaction.")}}
+(ImgSrcAndAltAndClass "/assets/images/ruby-memory/compaction.svg" "A fragmented heap before and after GC compaction." "overflowing")}}

 For anyone running big Ruby installations (GitHub, Heroku, or like we are at Stripe), this is _really_ exciting work.